johnmartinsson/adaptive-change-point-detection/README.md

     python src/main.py

-This will run all experiments presented in the paper and store the results in
+This will run all experiments presented in the paper and store the results in,

     ./results/eusipco_2024_reproduced

+However, only 2 runs are made per configuration to save time since the standard devaition is so low.
+Results should be similar, but may vary slightly.

 Please update the config.py script after this and change